White-Hat Subterfuge

 Ambiguity is often intentional.

-I was bad at them because I refused to be strategically incomplete.
+I wasn’t ineffective because I lacked competence.
+I was ineffective because I refused to be strategically incomplete.

 What this looks like in practice